platformio/platformio-core/docs/plus/unit-testing.rst

 Design
 ------

-PlatformIO Testing Engine design is based on a few isolated components:
+|PIOUTE| design is based on a few isolated components:

-1. **Main program**.
+1. **Main Program**.
 Contains the independent modules, procedures, functions or methods that will be the target candidates (TC) for testing.
-2. **Unit test**.
+2. **Unit Test**.
 This a small independent program that is intended to re-use TC from the main program and apply tests for them.
-3. **Test processor**.
+3. **Test Processor**.
 The set of approaches and tools that will be used to apply test for the environments from :ref:`projectconf`.

 Workflow